 When people use the word "warranty," they are typically referring to a specific kind of warranty that the U.C.C. calls an "express warranty."
 Express warranties are affirmative promises about the quality and features of the goods being sold.
 Claiming a watch is "waterproof to 250 feet," that a car gets "35 mpg on the highway," or that a brand of concrete "cures rock-hard in 5 minutes, no matter what the weather" are all examples of express warranties.
 But express warranties under the U.C.C. include more than just affirmative statements.
 They also include descriptions of the goods being sold or samples shown to the buyer.
-If a buyer is shown a flooring sample of the kind they want to buy, this sample is an express warranty that the flooring actually sold is the same type and same quality as the sample.
+If a buyer is shown a flooring sample of the kind they want to buy, this sample is an express warranty that the flooring actually sold is the same type and same quality as the sample and as the specification reads for the product on the sample.